crytic/building-secure-contracts/program-analysis/echidna/property-creation.md

 }
 ```

-The resulting property checks that calls to deposit/withdraw shares will never revert and once they executed, the number of obtained tokens will not change.
+The resulting property checks that calls to deposit/withdraw shares will never revert and once they execute, the original number of tokens remains the same.
 Keep in mind that this property should consider fees and any tolerated loss of precision (e.g. when the computation requires a division).

 ## Final considerations

 Two important considerations for this example:

-We want echidna to spend most of the execution exploring the contract to test, so in order to make the properties more efficient, we should avoid dead branches where there is nothing to do.
+We want Echidna to spend most of the execution exploring the contract to test.
+So, in order to make the properties more efficient, we should avoid dead branches where there is nothing to do.
 That's why we can improve `depositShares_never_reverts` to use:

 ```solidity
   function depositShares_never_reverts(uint256 val) public {